Muhammad Ahmad: Early life

 Muhammad Ahmad bin Abdullah bin Fahal was born on 12 August 1843 in Labab Island, Dongola in northern Sudan.
-He was born into a notable religious Arabized Nubian family tracing their lineage from the Prophet of Islam Muhammad through the lineage of his grandson Hassan.
+He was born into a notable religious Arabized Nubian family from the Danagla tribe tracing their lineage from the Prophet of Islam Muhammad through the lineage of his grandson Hassan.
 When Mohammed Ahmed was still a child, his family moved to the town of Karari, north of Omdurman.
 There his father, Ahmad bin Abdullah, managed to find enough supplies of wood for his work in boat-building, but died shortly after they arrived.
 After the death of his father, his brothers Mohammed and Hamed continued to trade and built boats.
 Then the family moved to live in Khartoum for a short time, where their mother, Zainab bint Nasr, died and was buried.

 While his siblings joined his father's trade, Muhammad Ahmad showed a proclivity for religious study.
 He studied first under Sheikh al-Amin al-Suwaylih in the Gezira region south of Khartoum, and subsequently under Sheikh Muhammad al-Dikayr 'Abdallah Khujali near the town of Berber in northern Sudan.

 Determined to live a life of asceticism, mysticism and worship, in 1861 he sought out Sheikh Muhammad Sharif Nur al-Dai'm, the grandson of the founder of the Samaniyya Sufi sect in Sudan.
 Muhammad Ahmad stayed with Sheikh Muhammad Sharif for seven years, during which time he was recognized for his piety and asceticism.
 Near the end of this period, he was awarded the title of Sheikh, and began to travel around the country on religious missions.
 He was permitted to give tariqa and Uhūd to new followers.